adamhuston/daemons-engine/interview.md

 > *AH:* Primarily it's about accessibility.
 Python is readable.
 It handles garbage collection automatically.
 The standard library and third-party ecosystem mean we don't reinvent the wheel for basic things like randomness and timekeeping.
 Far more people know Python than C, so more people can contribute.
 >
 > Python being an interpreted language also gives us rapid iteration and testing frameworks.
 With Uvicorn and pytest we can deploy changes in a dev environment and test immediately.
 And of course, no more Telnet.
-Clients connect via WebSockets with auth: say goodbye raw text and hello to JSON.
+Clients connect via WebSockets with auth: say goodbye to raw text and hello to JSON.
 >
 > That said, DikuMUD derivatives benefit from decades of testing in deployment, and it's true that for comparable tasks C is technically more efficient than Python.
 That said, MUDs aren't CPU-bound: they're I/O-bound.
 For handling concurrent connections and scheduled events, Python's native async/await is ideal.